 Force closing or quitting an app on iOS is, according to Apple at least, never really necessary.
 Still, some like to keep a tidy multitasking view.
 And let's face it, there are times when an app has to be force closed because it's simply stopped working.

-Without a home button on the iPhone X (£1,149.00 at Apple), there are you'll need to learn to get around your new phone.
-Multitasking and closing an app are a couple of those gestures.
-Let's take a look.
+Without a home button on the iPhone X, there are you'll need to learn to get around if you're just upgrading from an older iPhone.
+Force closing an app is one of those gestures you need to know.

-To force close an app on the iPhone X, swipe up from the bottom and leave your finger on the screen about halfway up to activate multitasking mode.
+To force close an app on the iPhone X running iOS 11, swipe up from the bottom and leave your finger on the screen about halfway up to activate multitasking mode.

 reading•How to force close apps on the iPhone X